 Select Configure System.

-Scroll down to the Email Notification section (usually all the way at the bottom) and enter your company’s SMTP server and default user email suffix.
+Scroll down to the “Email Notification” section (usually all the way at the bottom) and enter your company’s SMTP server and default user email suffix.

 Note – If adding a default suffix to your username wouldn’t result in a valid email address, you can specify an address for each username within the user settings.
 In that case just leave the suffix field blank.